niebl/openeo.org/documentation/1.0/qgis/index.md

 This tutorial shows the capabilities of version 2.0.
 Make sure you have installed at least that version.

+If you are installing on a MacOS system, ensure that qpip version 1.3.0 or later is installed.

 After a successful installation and activation of the plugin, an openEO entry will be visible in the QGIS browser:

 ![QGIS Plugin Icon within the QGIS browser](./images/qgis_browser.png)